 Instead, you might consider enlisting the help of others who have demonstrated a strong track record of performance over time.
 While this might entail picking up a paid subscription, self-directed investors can employ these paid recommendations with their own effort to research stocks and find the best investment ideas.

-One popular company in this space is The Motley Fool.
+One popular company in this space is Motley Fool.
 The company has built a reputation for picking stocks rooted in investment research that deliver strong stock performance over time.
 However, you might want to consider some Motley Fool competitors as well.

 Today, we’ll provide an overview of several Motley Fool services, then detail which Motley Fool alternatives are worth considering (and what they’re best for).